tjbencomo/col11a1-manuscript/README.md

 combined MAF, `mutations.maf.gz`.
 This file was used for analysis and figure generation.

+Survival analyses, including Figures 3C and Supplemental Figure 5, can be found in `manuscript_survival_analysis.Rmd`

 ## Dependencies
 `liftover.py` requires the `pyliftover` library.
 You can build a conda environment with `envs/liftover.yaml` to run `liftover.py`